rerun-io/rerun/docs/content/howto/configure-the-viewer/blueprint-apis.md

 If you pass in your own `SpaceView` or `Container` objects, these will both default to `False` so that the Blueprint you get is exactly what you specify.
-Otherwise they will default to `True` so that you will still get content (this matches the default behavior of the viewer if no blueprint is proviced).
+Otherwise they will default to `True` so that you will still get content (this matches the default behavior of the viewer if no blueprint is provided).

 If you truly want to create an empty blueprint, you must set both values to `False`: